 Elite Surgical understands that making the decision to have any cosmetic surgery isn’t taken lightly and that’s why our Aftercare programme promises to be with you every step of the way.
 Our highly experienced lead plastic surgeon and Medical Director, Mr Sultan Hassan is committed to giving you access to a member of our clinical team 24/7 which proves just how committed we are to ensuring any concerns or questions you have will be answered quickly.

-Unlimited post-op appointments with a member of our clinical team – whenever you need them – so whatever your query and whenever it arises, you can see one of our experts at no extra cost for 24 months.
+Unlimited post-op appointments with a member of our nursing clinical team – whenever you need them until fully healed.

 Useful regulatory bodies on breast implants